c12o16h1/mean-seo/README.md

 	// app.use(app.router) will be below this line

-If you use HTML5 URL scheme then you should let the crawler know you're serving an AJAX application by adding the following to the HEAD tag of your page:
+If you use HTML5 URL scheme then you should let tnpm publishhe crawler know you're serving an AJAX application by adding the following to the HEAD tag of your page:

 	<meta name=”fragment” content=”!”>